Official websites use .mil

 Depending on how long your Technical Training is will determine when you receive your assignment.
 Typically an Airman can expect to receive their orders three to four weeks after the start of training.
 If you have a long Technical Training such as six months, it could take a little longer to receive orders.
 Again, the length of your Technical Training will affect the timeline of when you will receive your orders.
 Keep in mind that each location may have a different set of rules so please get with local MTL to find out all the details for that location.

-Green Rope - This is a "student leader."
-A "Green Rope" is a "Bay Chief" or "Element Leader."
+Green Rope - This is a student leader.
+A Green rope ensures accountability for cleanliness of assigned floor with correct arrangement of common area rooms and other areas; responsible for the conduct and appearance of assigned element while in formation; maintains daily/weekly detail roster to ensure inspection order at all times on assigned floor.
 Motivated students volunteer for this position.
-They are typically responsible for all Airmen assigned to a dormitory bay and/or element, and, and are generally the ones who march the students to and from class
+They are typically responsible for all Airmen assigned to a dormitory bay and/or element, and, and are generally the ones who march the students to and from class.

-Black Rope - Student Drill Team.
+Black Rope - Student Drill Team and Special Activities Team.

-Teal Rope - Sexual Assault Awareness
+Teal Rope - Sexual Assault & Awareness Support.

 Airmen are typically released from final formation at around 4:30 p.m. each day.
 This is usually dependent upon any additional tasks they may be assigned.
 During a students off time they can expect to eat dinner, study, do laundry, maintain their dorm room, go to the gym or engage in any other personal activies they would like.
 For more information about a typical day in the life of an Airman, check out this video: